For Patients & Caregivers

 Although sea cucumber has been used in traditional medicine for several conditions, studies in humans are lacking.

 Sea cucumber is a marine invertebrate related to sea urchins and star fish.
 It is dried and used in soups and other dishes and is considered a delicacy in Asian countries.
 Sea cucumber is used in traditional Chinese medicine to treat fatigue, impotence, constipation, frequent urination, and joint pain.
 It is also a rich source of chondroitin sulfate, commonly used for arthritis.

 Sea cucumber is used in Chinese medicine to increase longevity, but there are no clinical data to support this use.

-You are allergic to seafood.
+- You are allergic to seafood.

-You are taking anticoagulants: The polysaccharides present in sea cucumber may increase the effects of anticoagulants, increasing the risk of bleeding.
+- You are taking anticoagulants: The polysaccharides present in sea cucumber may increase the effects of anticoagulants, increasing the risk of bleeding.

-Sea cucumber is a marine invertebrate found all over the world.
+Sea cucumber is a marine invertebrate found all over the world and is a delicacy in Asian countries.
 It is used in traditional Chinese medicine to treat fatigue, impotence, constipation, frequent urination, and joint pain.
-It is also a rich source of mucopolysaccharides, especially chondroitin sulfate, commonly used for arthritis.
+It is a rich source of mucopolysaccharides, especially chondroitin sulfate, commonly used for arthritis.

 Sea cucumbers are considered a delicacy in Asian countries.
-They are cooked, dried and then used in soups and other dishes.
+They are cooked, dried and used in soups and other dishes.